Martinomagnifico/reveal.js-simplemenu/README.md

 #### The auto way

 When using the `auto` option (see Configuration), you only need to add an empty menu, and give names to your sections.
+An ID is then not needed.

 ```html
 <div class="menubar">